cjmj96/cjmjme/content/projects/cyclistic-divvy-bike-share-company-case-study.md

 invisible(gc())
 ```

-9.3 Transform the data
+### Transform the data

 I aggregated the data at different granularity levels (montly, daily, and hourly).
 The aggregations are in line with the objectives proposed in the business task.

 I will use the median as central tendency measure for my analysis.
 This result was obtained examining different central tendency measures, together with skewness and kurtosis.
-All quantitative variables (ride_distance and ride_length) exhibit a right skewed (√β1>1 ) and leptokurtic (β2>3 ) distribution.
+All quantitative variables (`ride_distance` and `ride_length`) exhibit a right skewed (√β1>1 ) and leptokurtic (β2>3 ) distribution.

 ```r
 # Compute ride distance summary statistics by user type in months